 I have worked in a treatment center and I have friends that deal with this disease on a daily basis.
 I’ve seen first hand what battling addiction and alcoholism can do to people, and the devastation it can cause that person’s family.
 In the last month and a half I’ve dealt with two wonderful people who relapsed and tragically passed away from this disease.
 That’s why I applaud Sabathia for going public.
 It’s something that’s hard to do in the public spotlight.
 Knowing that you’ll forever have that stigma surrounding you for the rest of your career.
 Few have been so brave.

 I don’t blame people for saying the ignorant things said in the media (cough, cough, Michael Kay) and Twitter.
 They will never fully understand the intolerable sensation of craving that every substance abuser feels while in the middle of their disease.
 When all you can think about is when you can take your next hit or drink.
 The feeling of when you finally get that hit or drink and that good sensation takes over, until you come to and try to figure out what the hell happened the night before and wonder how the hell you got home.
+Fortunately, the treatment specialists at Renaissance Recovery rehab are experts on substance abuse and can provide you or your loved one with the knowledge and tools you need to achieve long-term sobriety, Learn More Here.

 Eventually problems and bad situations arise in every substance abuse user’s life.
 The ironically weird thing is that they are usually the last to know they have a problem even though the signs of bad choices and decisions are as plain as day.
 Like Sabathia partying and getting robbed at gun point, or seconds away from getting into a bar fight.
 Who’s to say how his family life has been like or if he’s ever pitched hung over.
 There comes a time in every substance abuser’s life where they hit “bottom” as they say.
 It could be the possibility of losing a job, family, home, or life.
 Sabathia has hit his bottom and one or all of the above has made him seek a change in his life before things spiral out of control.
 There is a saying in recovery that “you never truly hit bottom until the ground’s on top of you.”
 So maybe something happened where he said enough is enough.